benhaotang/OpenDeepResearcher-via-searxng/README.md

-# OpenDeepResearcher via Searxng with proper citations
+# OpenDeepResearcher via Searxng with citations and planning from reasoning models

 This notebook implements an **AI researcher** that continuously searches for information based on a user query until the system is confident that it has gathered all the necessary details.
 It makes use of several services to do so:

 - **SEARXNG**: To perform searches without bias and privately.
 - **Jina**: To fetch and extract webpage content.
-- **OpenRouter** (default model: `anthropic/claude-3.5-haiku`): To interact with a LLM for generating search queries, evaluating page relevance, and extracting context.
+- **OpenRouter**: To interact with a LLM for generating search queries, evaluating page relevance, and extracting context.
+   - default searching and writing model: `anthropic/claude-3.5-haiku`
+   - default reasoning and planning model: `deepseek/deepseek-r1-distill-qwen-32b`

+## TL;DR

+Run [open_deep_researcher.ipynb](open_deep_researcher.ipynb) to save money, run [open_deep_researcher_with_planning.ipynb](open_deep_researcher_with_planning.ipynb) to get better quality with reasoning.

 ## Features